rob-blackbourn/bareASGI-tutorial/blog-jinja2/README.md

 ```

 Note how we first create a jinja2 environment.
 To create the environment we need
-to specify where our templates will be.
-In this case they will be in a folder
+to specify where our templates can be found.
+In this case they will be in a
-called `templates` at the save level as the above file.
-We also setup auto
+folder called `templates` at the same level as the above file.
+We also setup
-escaping for `.html` and `.xml` files to stop a malicious user injecting html.
+automatic escaping for `.html` and `.xml` files to stop a malicious user
+injecting html.
 Finally we enable asynchronous support.

 After creating the environment we simply add it to the bareASGI application with
 `bareasgi_jinja2.add_jinja2`.